SoftUni-Internal/interactive-content/EN/05-Functional-Programming/01-What-is-a-Function.md

 Functional Programs are **sequences of transformations** of data through functions.

-Functional programming is **declarative** programing approach (not **imperative**), which means that instead of describing an algorithm how to do something step by step, functional developers describe the result by functions and compositions of functions.
+Functional programming is a **declarative** programing approach (not **imperative**), which means that instead of describing an algorithm functional developers describe the result by functions and compositions of functions.

 What is a **Pure Function**?

-- It is a function, which returns value **only determined by its input**, without **side effects**.
+- It is a function, which returns a value **only determined by its input**, without **side effects**.

 - Printing something at the console or storing something in a database are examples of **side effects**.